• Sign In

 Part B: Medical Insurance

-What it covers: Part B helps cover outpatient care, such as doctor visits, preventive services, and some home health services.
+What it covers: Part B is one of the key Medicare parts that helps cover outpatient care, including doctor visits, preventive services, and certain home health services.

-Cost: Most people pay a monthly premium for Part B, which can vary depending on income.
-For 2025 the standard premium is $185.
+Cost: Most individuals eligible for Medicare must pay a monthly premium for Part B, which can vary based on income.
+For 2025, the standard premium is $185.

 Part C: Medicare Advantage Plans

-What it covers: Part C (Medicare Advantage) includes all benefits covered under Part A and Part B and often includes additional services like vision, dental, and prescription drug coverage.
-These plans are offered by private insurance companies approved by Medicare.
+What it covers: Part C (Medicare Advantage) includes all benefits encompassed within the Medicare coverage options of Part A and Part B, often incorporating additional services such as vision, dental, and prescription drug coverage.
+These plans are provided by private insurance companies that are approved by Medicare.

-Cost: The cost varies depending on the plan, but you generally pay the Part B premium plus an additional premium for the Medicare Advantage plan if it has one.
+Cost: The cost varies based on the plan, but generally, you are responsible for the Part B premium along with an additional premium for the Medicare Advantage plan, if applicable, which is important to consider when assessing Medicare eligibility.

 Part D: Prescription Drug Coverage